Sunburn and sun poisoning definition and facts

 CDC.gov.
 Sunburn and Sun Protective Behaviors Among Adults Aged 18 - 29 Years - United States, 2000 - 2010.

-National Cancer Institute.
-Surveillance Epidemiology and End Results.
-SEER Stat Fact Sheets: Melanoma of the Skin.
+NIH; National Cancer Institute.
+Cancer Stat Facts: Melanoma of the Skin.

 The American Academy of Dermatology